mackuba/coinsync/README.md

 TODO: Delete this and the text above, and describe your gem

+## IMPORTANT

+These tools are provided without any warranty (just like the license says).
+None of them, including the FIFO part in particular, have been reviewed by any accountant or tax agency, and I cannot guarantee that they work correctly and follow the tax code of my own country, not to mention any other countries whose laws I'm completely unfamiliar with.
+You take full responsibility for any problems you might run into if you use them for your crypto tax calculations.
+Please verify and double-check any data you get from these scripts before you use it for anything serious.

 ## Installation

 Add this line to your application's Gemfile: